devops-omid/cli-downloader/README.md

     * **On macOS (with Homebrew):** `brew install aria2`
     * **On Raspbian/Debian/Ubuntu:** `sudo apt update && sudo apt install aria2`

-2.  **Create the Configuration File**: Create a file named `.cli-downloader.conf` in either your home directory (`~/`) or in the same directory as the `download.sh` script.
-Add your configuration details to this file.
-A sample is provided in the project.
+2.  **Create the Configuration File**: Create a file named `.cli-downloader.conf` in either your home directory (`~/`) or in the same directory as the `cli-downloader.sh` script.
+A sample configuration is below:

+    ```ini
+    # --- Download Configuration ---
+    # Destination folder for your downloads.
+No trailing slash.
+    DEST_FOLDER="/path/to/your/downloads"

+    # Your username for the protected website.
+    USERNAME="your_username"

+    # Your password for the protected website.
+    PASSWORD="your_password"

+    # Number of parallel connections to use for each download.
+    CONNECTIONS=8

+    # Maximum download speed.
+Use '0' for no limit. (e.g., 500K, 1M)
+    MAX_DOWNLOAD_SPEED="0"
+    ```

 3.  **Make the Script Executable**: Open your terminal and run the following command to give the script permission to execute:
     ```bash
-    chmod +x download.sh
+    chmod +x cli-downloader.sh
     ```

 ## Usage